Minimum Time Consensus of Multi-agent System under Fuel Constraints: Minimum time consensus

-\subsection{FLOPs for triplet of agents}
+\subsubsection{FLOPs for triplet of agents}

-The number of flops required to compute the minimum time consensus point is given in Table \ref{table:flops}.

-We define all operations such as addition, subtraction, multiplication, division, square root operation and comparison as one flop.
-Then the computation for 3 agents can be performed using fixed number of flops.
-For $N$-agent system, there are $\Mycomb[N]{3}= \frac{N(N-1)(N-2)}{6}$ such triplets.
+We define all operations such as addition, subtraction, multiplication, division, square root operation, and comparison as one flop.
+Then the computation for 3 agents can be performed using Algorithm \ref{algo:3agent}, which executes a finite fixed number of flops.
+For an $N$-agent system, there are $\Mycomb[N]{3}= \frac{N(N-1)(N-2)}{6}$ such triplets.
 Thus, by virtue of Helly's theorem, the entire computation requires only $O(N^3)$ flops.
 Furthermore, each triplet can be handled independently; thus, it is possible to distribute the computation so that each agent handles only $O(N^2)$ flops.

-\begin{remark} The FLOP counts presented in Table \ref{table:flops} are specific to a particular scenario, and there will be slight variation in the exact count when considering all possible cases. \end{remark}

-\begin{remark}For a given set of initial conditions of agents satisfying the inequality \eqref{eq:consensuspossible}, the computation of triplets is necessary only for those agents whose states lie on the boundaries of the convex hull formed by these initial conditions.
-As the maximum time required to achieve consensus is governed by the states that reside on the boundaries of the convex hull.
+\begin{remark}{ For a given set of initial conditions of agents satisfying the inequality \eqref{eq:consensuspossible}, the computation of triplets is necessary only for those agents whose states lie on the boundaries of the convex hull formed by these initial conditions.
+The maximum time required to achieve consensus is governed by the states that reside on the boundaries of the convex hull.
 The initial conditions of the agents within the convex hull require less time than those on the boundaries.
-The computation of triplets can be reduced by eliminating the initial conditions that lie inside the convex hull. \end{remark}
+The computation of triplets can be reduced by eliminating the initial conditions that lie inside the convex hull.} \end{remark}